 They Know How to Engage Them

-Doritos struck advertising gold when they turned to users to create commercials, with a big payoff: the winner would get aired during the big game.
+Doritos struck advertising gold when they turned to users to create commercials.
+From this, they received a big payoff: the winner would get aired during the big game.
 Now, Frito-Lay gets thousands of entries each year; in addition to the marketing strategy benefits of this golden campaign it has now become an annual tradition for all viewers.

-Take a bite from the Doritos page and connect with your consumers or clients across platforms, in ways which they find meaningful and interesting.
-A fun quiz in an email, an opportunity to participate in a decision through a social media survey, or other interactive marketing campaign invites participation (and repeat business).
+Take a bite from the Doritos page and connect with your consumers or clients across platforms.
+A fun quiz in an email, an opportunity to participate in a decision through a social media survey, and more.
+Interactive marketing campaigns invite participation.

 They Focus on the Big Game

 The Super Bowl brings more than a few tumbles and fumbles, but one that brought unexpected delight was Betty White getting tackled during Super Bowl XLIV–in a Snickers advertisement.
-She throws out a well-timed, “That’s not what your girlfriend said,” reminding audiences of what they love about her: humor free from all self-consciousness.
+She throws out a well-timed, “That’s not what your girlfriend said,” reminding audiences of what they love about her.
+She delivers humor free from all self-consciousness.

-The ad featured the Snickers’ tagline, “You’re not you when you’re hungry” in a literal and amusing way, but also illuminated one of the other benefits of marketing campaigns: consistent messaging.
-Despite being a candy bar with 20g of sugar, Snickers has managed to position itself as a solution for hunger through consistent messaging.
+The ad featured the Snickers’ tagline, “You’re not you when you’re hungry” in a literal and amusing way.
+But this also illuminated one of the other benefits of marketing campaigns: consistent messaging.
+Despite being a candy bar with 20g of sugar, Snickers has managed to position itself as a solution for hunger.
+This is possible through consistent messaging.
 It might sound like a tough sell for a candy company, but with years of similar approaches (remember “Snickers satisfies you”?), the little brown-wrapped bar generates more than $3 billion in revenue each year.

-A similar focus on a long-term, big game marketing strategy, instead of a quick play, is an important reminder for companies of all sizes.
+A similar focus on a long-term, big game marketing strategy, instead of a quick play.
+This is an important reminder for companies of all sizes.